 County Seeks Public Input on Housing and Community Development Plans

-At today’s Board of Supervisors meeting, Carrie Harmon, Director of Community Development and Housing, outlined plans for the county’s 2025–2035 Consolidated Plan and 2025–2026 Action Plan.
+At Tuesday’s Board of Supervisors meeting, Carrie Harmon, Director of Community Development and Housing, outlined plans for the county’s 2025–2035 Consolidated Plan and 2025–2026 Action Plan.
 These plans are critical to securing federal funds for projects that address housing and community development needs in unincorporated communities and participating cities.

 Harmon highlighted accomplishments under the previous five-year plan, including $5.2 million spent on public facilities and infrastructure, $1.5 million for affordable housing and shelters, and nearly $400,000 to support emergency housing for homeless residents.
 The county also allocated the last COVID-specific federal grants for housing and community development projects, totaling almost $10 million.